Volcanowalk/personal-RAWG/README.md

 # Game search website with RAWG API

-This is a game search / purchase website made with RAWG API and Tailwind CSS.
+This is a game search / wishlist website made with RAWG API and Tailwind CSS.

 A front-end project made during 'The Odin Project'.